 As the program evolves, procedures and methods will be modified and refined to provide information necessary for making science-based food safety decisions.
 AMS continues to improve data collection systems and to use improved microbial detection methods that are quicker, more reliable, and more sensitive.
 AMS implemented DNA-based testing of samples in October 2003 following program-wide validation studies and introduced DNA-based screening for E. coli O157:H7 in April 2004.
-In 2004, all E. coli isolates were screened for potential human pathogenicity using mPCR technology.
+In March 2004, MDP laboratories moved from using the traditional gasproduction method for detection of E. coli to an enzyme-based assay.
+In 2005, mPCR technology was used to screen all E. coli positive samples for E. coli carrying toxins and therefore potentially pathogenic to humans.